AdobeDocs/experience-manager-65.de-DE/help/assets/bulk-ingest-migrate.md

 1. Der Adobe Enterprise-Kundendienst für AEM stellt Ihnen die FTP-Anmeldeinformationen und den Zugriff auf Feature Pack 18912 zur Verfügung.
 1. Wenn Sie das Feature Pack 18912 erhalten, installieren Sie es.

-   See [How to Work with Packages](/help/sites-administering/package-manager.md) for more information on using Package Share and packages in AEM.
+   See [How to Work with Packages](/help/sites-administering/package-manager.md) for more information on using Software Distribution and packages in AEM.